Key Highlights

 Conclusion: Fashion as a Catalyst for Change

 Fashion activism in third- and fourth-wave feminism demonstrates the power of clothing to transcend mere aesthetics.
 By utilizing clothing as a tool for self-expression and critique, feminists have challenged the status quo, redefined beauty standards, and promoted inclusivity.
-While not without its limitations, fashion activism remains a powerful tool for sparking conversations and empowering individuals to contribute to a more equitable future.

 Ever dreamt of owning a Chanel bag or a Rolex watch but worried about getting duped by a cheap knock-off?